Waikato/meka/docs/citing.md

-Please use the following to cite MEKA:
+Please use the following to cite the [JMLR-MLOSS paper](http://jmlr.org/papers/volume17/12-164/12-164.pdf) introducing MEKA:

 ```
 @article{MEKA,